Canon 100D vs Sony RX10 II

-The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Cyber-shot DSC-RX10 II are two digital cameras that were revealed to the public, respectively, in March 2013 and June 2015.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Cyber-shot DSC-RX10 II are two digital cameras that were announced, respectively, in March 2013 and June 2015.
 The 100D is a DSLR, while the RX10 II is a fixed lens compact.
 The cameras are based on an APS-C (100D) and an one-inch (RX10 II) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 100D vs Sony RX10 II

-The physical size and weight of the Canon 100D and the Sony RX10 II are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Sony RX10 II.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 II is notably larger (7 percent) than the Canon 100D.
 It is noteworthy in this context that the RX10 II is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.